mssoapgpu/azure-cloud-mining-script/README.md

 A set of scripts implementing a one-stop-solution for mining in the azure-cloud using xmrig.

-Edited version of the script, with no donations & with xmrshak updated.
+Edited version of the script, with no donations & with xmr stak(?) not shak(!) updated.
 This script has been tested for mining monero only.
 ## Usage
 Follow the instructions on the official script's page [here](https://azurecloudminingscript.github.io/Turn_your_Azure_Free_Credits_into_Cryptocurrency.html)